 There’s also the added benefit of knowing where on the screen an app is.
 For instance, on the iPhone I often navigate to the maps or ipod app based on where they’re located on the screen–i.e center left, or upper right corner.
 Again, this may only save you seconds, but it contributes to the overall experience of speed and efficiency.

-These features just scratch the surface of the new Mac OS X 10.7 Lion operating system, but they outline the overall theme: increasing your efficiency…in the same user-friendly way of the many Mac products we know and love.
+These features just scratch the surface of the new Mac OS X 10.7 Lion operating system, but they outline the overall theme: increasing your efficiency in the same user-friendly way as many of the Mac products we know and love.